Slaedr/amovemesh/README.md

 Using
 -----
-If you do not have access to displacements for high-order ndoes, use the executable amc for 3D meshes and curveh for hybrid 2D meshes.
+If you do not have access to displacements for high-order nodes, use the executable amc for 3D meshes and curveh for hybrid 2D meshes.
 If you have access to a quadratic mesh with boundaries already curved (but perhaps containing invalid elements), use cmg or cmg2d for 2D and 3D meshes respectively.
 Note that the 3D mesh class currently only supports meshes with a single type of element, while a hybrid mesh capability is available for 2D.

 See test-cases/ for example control files for the programs.
 You *must* stick to the format specified in the example control files, until such time as more advanced control-file-parsing is incorporated.